What did you think an artist would pick up on from your poem?

 Poet Jessica Jacobs: After a year of reading only the books I was teaching, I recently indulged in a book-a-day binge.
 I absolutely loved Ross Gay’s first collection, Against Which; Helen Macdonald’s gorgeous memoir of grief, H is for Hawk; and Ann Patchett’s lush page-turner, State of Wonder.

-Artist Jim Benning: Just Kids by Patty Smith.
+Artist Jim Benning: Just Kids by Patti Smith.

 Seen any good art lately?